-So that water will not flow into the building, design gutters and downspouts to be properly installed.
-To ensure rainwater does not flow back into structures, size overflow measures to accommodate a 1 in 100-year rainfall event.
-Water overflow mainly occurs during high-intensity rainfalls.
-When due to either poor design or blockages, the gutter system is unable to cope with the volume of water entering the gutters.
-No gutter system should, when overflowing, allow water to enter the walls or internal structure of a building.
+Indeed, so that water will not flow into the building, we must design gutters and downspouts to be installed appropriately.
+To ensure rainwater does not flow back into structure, we will size overflow measures to accommodate a 1 in 100-year rainfall event.
+Water overflow mainly occurs during high-intensity rainfalls due to either poor design or blockages.
+Thus, the gutter system is unable to cope with the volume of water entering the gutters creating overflow.
+No gutter system when overflowing should allow water to enter the walls or internal structure of a building.

-The design of adequate overflow measures will vary from site-to-site depending on the choice of gutter.
-Structure drainage and downpipes must be considered too.
-The licensed contractor is responsible for complying with the relevant local building codes.
-Your contractor must design and install the right gutter system for each individual circumstance.
+It should be noted that the design of adequate overflow measures will vary from site-to-site depending on the choice of gutter.
+Structure drainage and downspouts must be considered too.
+The licensed contractor is responsible for complying with the relevant local Indiana building code.
+Your contractor must design and install the correct gutter system for your individual circumstance.

-An accepted overflow measure for high fronted gutters is as follows.
-The installation of a gutter system with a 10mm gap between the fascia and the back of the gutter.
-It may be necessary to use a spacer or other proprietary trade product to establish the 10mm gap.
+For instance, an accepted overflow measure for high fronted gutters is as follows.
+The installation of a gutter system with a 3/8″ gap between the fascia and the back of the gutter.
+It may be necessary to use a spacer or other proprietary trade product to establish the 3/8″ gap.

 Finally, be smart.
 Preventing damage to structure from the seepage of rainwater is to know your local building codes.
 Before you undertake a gutter tear-off and re-install project know what you are dealing with.